lingbend/startup/README.md

 - HTTPS login
 - Visual display of progress towards goals, accomplished goals, and streaks
 - Ability to store goal and progress info
-- A feed of other users pulic goals and accomplished goals/microgoals
+- A feed of other users' pulic goals and accomplished goals/microgoals
 - Integrates with ai with microgoal suggestions (to maintain motivation)
 - Ability to send goal reminders on mobile